 Employees are requested to give written notice of their intent to resign.
-Administrators should give two weeks' notice, faculty should give two weeks' notice, Classified employees should give two weeks' notice, and all other employees should give two weeks' notice in advance of their final work day.
+Administrators should give two weeks' notice, Faculty should give two weeks' notice, Classified employees should give two weeks' notice, and all other employees should give two weeks' notice in advance of their final work day.
 Appropriate notice must be given upon resignation in order for unused vacation leave to be paid.
+The final pay for an administrative employee or faculty member, will be prorated based on the number of days worked on the respective report day calendars.